 With three films created, this horror film has hit blockbuster stores and is known as a (strangely) Classic!
 Spooky!

 2. The Amityville Horror

-On November 13, 1974, Ronald DeFeo Jr. shot and killed six family members at 112 Ocean Avenue, a large Dutch Colonial house situated in a suburban neighborhood in Amityville, on the south shore of Long Island, New York.
+On November 13, 1974, Ronald DeFeo Jr. shot and killed six family members at 112 Ocean Avenue, a large Dutch Colonial house in a suburban neighbourhood in Amityville, on the south shore of Long Island, New York.
 He was convicted of second-degree murder in November 1975.

 3. The Haunting In Connecticut